aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 ## Packaging the Output

+PGSnapper packaging exports other database dictionary views and queries output mentioned in its config file, which are only required to be snapped once.
+It also generates a DDL command file, which the Loader script uses for creating staging tables and importing the PGSnapper output.

 1. Package PGSnapper output by running the following:
 	```bash
 	/home/ec2-user/scripts/pg_perf_stat_snapper.py -e <PostgreSQL Instance EndPoint> -P <Port> -d <Database Name where Application objects are stored> -u <Database username e.g. pgsnapper> -s <AWS Secretes Manager ARN.
 CloudFormation Output Key: PGSnapperSecretARN> -m package -r <AWS Region>